Online transaction processing: Overview

 An OLTP system is an accessible data processing system in today's enterprises.
 Some examples of OLTP systems include order entry, retail sales, and financial transaction systems.
 Online transaction processing systems increasingly require support for transactions that span a network and may include more than one company.
 For this reason, modern online transaction processing software uses client or server processing and brokering software that allows transactions to run on different computer platforms in a network.

-In large applications, efficient OLTP may depend on sophisticated transaction management software (such as CICS) and/or database optimization tactics to facilitate the processing of large numbers of concurrent updates to an OLTP-oriented database.
+In large applications, efficient OLTP may depend on sophisticated transaction management software (such as IBM CICS) and/or database optimization tactics to facilitate the processing of large numbers of concurrent updates to an OLTP-oriented database.

 For even more demanding decentralized database systems, OLTP brokering programs can distribute transaction processing among multiple computers on a network.
 OLTP is often integrated into service-oriented architecture (SOA) and Web services.

 Online transaction processing (OLTP) involves gathering input information, processing the data and updating existing data to reflect the collected and processed information.
 As of today, most organizations use a database management system to support OLTP.
 OLTP is carried in a client-server system.

 Online transaction process concerns about concurrency and atomicity.
 Concurrency controls guarantee that two users accessing the same data in the database system will not be able to change that data or the user has to wait until the other user has finished processing, before changing that piece of data.
 Atomicity controls guarantee that all the steps in a transaction are completed successfully as a group.
 That is, if any steps between the transaction fail, all other steps must fail also.